Enter the 2020 MJA Awards

 Cost of entry

-Entries are open to all but an entry fee of £30 per entry is payable by non-members.
-Why not join the MJA at the special rate of £40 to enjoy all the benefits of membership and enter for free?
-(Usual price £50).
+Entries are open to all but an entry fee of £40 per entry is payable by non-members.
+Why not join the MJA for the same cost as entering one category – £40 – to enjoy all the benefits of membership and enter as many categories as you like for free?
+(Usual price of membership is £50).
 Also membership fees are tax deductible but your entry fee is not.
 When completing the entry form you will be asked to indicate if you are an existing member, wish to join or wish to pay the entry fee.
 If you wish to join you can either apply now or after submission of your entry.
 If you wish to pay the entry fee you will be requested to do this via paypal after submission of your entry.
 You do not need a paypal account and can pay by credit or debit card.
 Your entry will not be accepted until the fee is received.
 Members of the MJA may support one entry in the awards enabling a non member to enter for free.
 This is so that MJA members can identify great journalism and suggest that an individual enter with their support.
 You will need to name the MJA member supporting your entry on your entry form.
 Please note that discounted membership associated with entry to the Awards is only available once and in subsequent years you will be expected to retain your membership at the same rate as all other renewing members (£50 annually).

 The finalists in all categories (apart from Outstanding Achievement) will be announced at the end of May/start of June and you will be notified if you are a finalist.
 For Outstanding Achievement there is only a winner who will be announced along with all other winners at the Awards Ceremony.